danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 - `function draw()`: This is the main function to check against the two rules of Langton's Ant and change cells' color.

-- `function nextMove ()`: The 4 directions are structured in a number format so that the variable `dir++` can be used for incrementing or decrementing the ant's head direction.
+- `function nextMove()`: The 4 directions are structured in a number format so that the variable `dir++` can be used for incrementing or decrementing the ant's head direction.
 Each different direction of *UP, RIGHT, DOWN, LEFT* corresponds to moving forward in either horizontal (xPos) or vertical (yPos) step on the canvas.

 - `function checkEdges()`: This function is to check if the ant moves out of the four edges, then it will continue at the other end.

 Technically speaking, there is no new syntax as the 2-dimensional arrays have been covered briefly in Chapter 4 - Data Capture.
-However, there is the new use of 2-dimensional arrays and nested for-loops.
+However, there is the new use of 2-dimensional arrays and nested for-loops in the sample code.

 ## 2-dimensional Arrays & Nested for-loops

-Daniel Shiffman creates a tutorial (both in the form of written[^shiffman1] and video[^shiffman12) to discuss how a 2-dimensional array is essentially an array of a bunch of arrays.
-He also suggests that using 2-dimensional arrays to think of a grid structure would be very useful.
-The background of the Langton's Ant is designed with a grid structure, implementating with a structure of a 2-dimensional array in which the width and height of the canvas is devided into an evenly distributed space.
-Each space (which we called it as cell in the sample code) represents a possiblity that an ant can move as a unit and with the on/off state that is represented in black/white color.
+Daniel Shiffman creates a tutorial (both in the form of written[^shiffman1] and video[^shiffman12]) to discuss how a 2-dimensional array is essentially an array of a bunch of arrays.
+He also suggests that it would be useful to think about 2-dimensional arrays with a grid structure.
+The background of the Langton's Ant is designed with a grid structure in two dimensions with both columns and rows.
+Since we need to identify the state of each cell, we need to know the exact x and y position of each cell.

+Let's see the source code again for the grid drawing:

 ```javascript
 function drawGrid() {